y7nieSEl5/eqtune/ARCHITECTURE.md

 `ipc.rs`).
 There's no long-lived connection, no streaming, no versioning headache — the client is stateless and the daemon is the single source of truth.

+The request read is deliberately bounded: one line must arrive within the socket's total deadline (currently 5 seconds) and fit under 64 KiB.
+The daemon checks those bounds after every buffer append, including the append that contains the terminating newline, so a silent client, slow byte-drip, or newline-less flood cannot wedge the single-threaded accept/poll loop.

 **Live edits.** Tuning commands (`SetBand`, `SetPreamp`, `SetPreset`, …) mutate the daemon's working config and, if the engine is running, push freshly-designed coefficients to the audio thread via `EqHandle::store` — without restarting playback.
 The daemon keeps